josefsbreakfast/Polaris-Protocol/Disruption_Kit/Containment_Scripts/Suppression_Modes/🔥_guardrails_are_political.md

 # 🔥 Guardrails Are Political

 **First created:** 2025-08-26
-**Last updated:** 2025-08-31
+**Last updated:** 2025-09-13.
-*A reflection on content moderation, compliance layers, and the politics embedded in “safety.”*
+*A reflection on content moderation, compliance layers, and the politics embedded in “safety”*

 ---